abavisg/may-vibes-12/README.md

 ### AI-Powered Break Management
 - Intelligent break suggestions using Ollama's TinyLlama model
+- Support for Model Context Protocol (MCP)-style messaging format
+- Conversational context for more natural and coherent suggestions
 - Fast response times for quick prototyping
 - Context-aware recommendations based on:
   - Time of day